Clinical Data Management: Roles, Steps, and Software Tools

 Electronic case report forms

-An example of eCRF structure.
+An example of an eCRF structure

-Well-designed case report forms collect only data necessary for the particular study avoiding any redundancy.
+Well-designed case report forms collect only data necessary for the particular study, avoiding any redundancy.
 The fields to be filled in may include

 • demographics (age, gender),